Design map-based visualizations

 Up to this point, you've been creating maps for your stakeholders that are focused on questions relating to the extent of high blood lead levels in Sacramento County, how many cases there are overall, and various ways to look at the spatial and temporal patterns in the data.

-Now you are working with your health equity team.
-They would like to do some research to determine whether there are any other factors associated with high blood lead levels in children such as: sex, race/ethnicity, and age.
+Next, you'll work with your health equity team.
+They would like to do some research to determine whether there are any other factors associated with high blood lead levels in children such as: sex, race or ethnicity, and age.
 To help them with their work, you must be able to provide them with a de-identified point-level dataset that includes all the variables of interest for each child, as well as their general location.
-You will use coordinate rounding to accomplish this task and check some statistics to justify the rounding levels.
+You'll use coordinate rounding to accomplish this task and check some statistics to justify the rounding levels.

-First, you will add attributes with latitude and longitude values in decimal degrees to your point features.
+First, you'll add attributes with latitude and longitude values in decimal degrees to your point features.

 1. In the Geoprocessing pane, search for and open the Calculate Geometry Attributes tool.